MrAntares/roBrowserLegacy/doc/Start.md

 We assume in guide below http server to run on port `8000`.
 ### Compile files
+This step/section is only recommended for a "Live" server.
+It will only pack all the resource files into one file to speed up loading.
+Requires to set in the roBrowser config: `development: false,`.

+For development purposes (modifying the source/testing) skip this section and set in the roBrowser config: `development: true,`.
+In development mode roBrowser will use the files directly from `src/`.
 - Access `http://localhost:8000/tools/build/index.html` with your browser
   ![](img/start-tools.png)
 - click on "Online", compilation should takes around 10secs, if it run forever there might be an issue.